cthackers/adm-zip/APPNOTE.md

        11 - Reserved by PKWARE
        12 - File is compressed using BZIP2 algorithm
        13 - Reserved by PKWARE
-       14 - LZMA (EFS)
+       14 - LZMA
        15 - Reserved by PKWARE
-       16 - Reserved by PKWARE
+       16 - IBM z/OS CMPSC Compression
        17 - Reserved by PKWARE
-       18 - File is compressed using IBM TERSE (new) 19 - IBM LZ77 z Architecture (PFS)
+       18 - File is compressed using IBM TERSE (new) 19 - IBM LZ77 z Architecture
+       20 - deprecated (use method 93 for zstd)
+       93 - Zstandard (zstd) Compression
+       94 - MP3 Compression
+       95 - XZ Compression
+       96 - JPEG variant
        97 - WavPack compressed data
        98 - PPMd version I, Rev 1
+       99 - AE-x encryption marker (see APPENDIX E)

+       4.4.5.1 Methods 1-6 are legacy algorithms and are no longer recommended for use when compressing files.

    4.4.6 date and time fields: (2 bytes each)

        The date and time are encoded in standard MS-DOS format.
        If input came from standard input, the date and time are those at which compression was started for this data.
        If encrypting the central directory and general purpose bit flag 13 is set indicating masking, the value stored in the Local Header will be zero.
+MS-DOS time format is different from more commonly used computer time formats such as UTC.
+For example, MS-DOS uses year values relative to 1980 and 2 second precision.

    4.4.7 CRC-32: (4 bytes)